A Spring coffee table vignette has brought this beautiful season into our family room!

 Inside the nest are moss covered eggs that I made a couple of days ago.
-They were so simple to make, and I’ll be showing the tutorial on them in a couple of days.
+They were so simple to make and I love the natural look that they bring to the vignette.

 Sitting in front of the compote are a couple of moss covered birds and a smaller nest with egg.